neilhwatson/evolve_cfengine_freelib/README.md

 ## Introduction

 The bundles contained in this CFEngine library primarily focus on data driven policy.
-Each such bundle takes csv of JSON type delimited parameter file as shown in the common bundle efl_c.
+Each such bundle takes a csv or JSON type delimited parameter file as shown in the common bundle efl_c.

 ### Contents of the main library
 | Bundle | Purpose |